bmarsh9/agent7/README.md

 + Documentation (lots of that)
 + Make it easier to write custom Insights
 + Explore possibility of a Linux based agent as well
 + Distributed network scanner with the agents
++ Separate components into single containers (nginx,app,postgres,redis,rabbit) and provide Helm charts for Kubernetes

 ### Considerations for anything more than testing
 + You will need to run the RabbitMQ service if you are using more than 2-3 agents to handle the load.